-- Electric bicycles (E-bikes) are either road, mountain, or cargo bikes with a battery-powered motor that assists with the pedaling power.
-E-bikes give you the ability to cover multiple miles with minimal effort and can reach speeds up to 28 miles per hour.
-E-bikes can help riders of different abilities and ages cover longer distances and hills that they otherwise would not be able to.
+- Electric bicycles (e‑bikes) are either road, mountain, or cargo bikes with a battery-powered motor that assists with the pedaling power.
+E‑bikes give you the ability to cover multiple miles with minimal effort and can reach speeds up to 28 miles per hour. *Disclaimer: Be sure to check your municipality for speed restrictions as these vary by area* E‑bikes can help riders of different abilities and ages cover longer distances and hills that they otherwise would not be able to.

 - Entry level e‑bikes cost about $1,500 and high end e‑bikes can cost $8,000+

 - E‑bike range depends on a variety of factors including: speed of the bike, rider weight, terrain style, wind conditions, tire choice

 - Range also varies depending on the brand and model of an e‑bike, the power outage and battery type, and capacity.

 - Bosch has an E‑Bike Range Calculator³ that can help you estimate the range of your e‑bike based on a variety of factors.

 - On average, an electric bike can go 25–50 miles on a single charge.⁴

 - E‑bike batteries can be charged from a standard wall outlet, and many models allow you to remove the battery for charging or replace it with a longer range battery.